ipfs-inactive/blog/README.md

 npm start
 ```

-Blog should not be available at http://localhost:1313/blog/
+Blog should not be available at http://localhost:1313/

 ### Theme

-The layouts follow [the example viewer](https://github.com/ipfs/examples/tree/master/webapps/example-viewer).
-Modify the files inside
+Modify the files inside:

 ```
 layouts/